jackiehjm/stx-docs/doc/source/fault-mgmt/kubernetes/800-series-alarm-messages.rst

    * - Severity:
      - m
    * - Proposed Repair Action
-     - Update ceph storage pool quotas to use all available tier space.
+     - Update ceph storage pool quotas to use all available tier space and provide the output of the following commands:

+       -  ceph status
+       -  ceph fs status
+       -  system host-fs-list <hostname>
+       -  system controllerfs-list

 -----